Moonman0010/theDancingPony/README.md

 POST call

-- **Description:** It will provide the JWT token for the created user.
+- It will provide the JWT token for the created user.
 Use this token with "Bearer" in auth tab of preffered api client
 - **ExamplePaylod:**
-  {
+- {
     "user_name": "Diego",
     "password": "Maradona"
   }